VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 > *Thanks to J&eacute;r&eacute;mie Chassaing and Craig Wilson*

-### Aggregates and Workflows
+### Aggregates and process managers

 Figure 6 shows the entities that exist in the write-side model.
 There are two aggregates, **Order** and **SeatsAvailability**, each one containing multiple entity types.
-Also there is a **RegistrationProcess** class to manage the interaction between the aggregates.
+Also there is a **RegistrationProcessManager** class to manage the interaction between the aggregates.

-The table in the figure 6 shows how the workflow behaves given a current state and a particular type of incoming message.
+The table in the figure 6 shows how the process manager behaves given a current state and a particular type of incoming message.

 ![Figure 6][fig6]